 More On Context In Your Photographs

 The subject, surroundings and background all play an equally important role here – and don't forget, the light plays a role too.
-You must understand that the background isn’t there just to fill in the blank, but it is a part of the image as well.
+You must understand that the background isn’t there just to fill in the blank, but it is a part of the visual story as well.

 The background in combination with the light can say a lot with the image.

 Context In Photography – Portraits

 For example, you can have a regular portrait of a girl smiling, and if you have the background filled with vivid colors e.g. a green tint, you would presume this girl is photographed in nature and feels the joy of the surroundings.

 Do the same portrait on a pitch black background, and you get a completely different feeling when you see the image, now you are filled with the mystery of the expression and the question “Why is this girl so happy?” might pop into the mind of the viewer.